Our past defines us

 Developed an Australian-style A-double design for the South African market.
 Obtained PBS Design Approval for Australia’s first 26-metre A-double tipper.
 Obtained PBS Design Approval and road access for Victoria’s first 34-metre A-double container skel.

-Conducted Austroads research on the barriers to High Productivity Freight Vehicle Access on municipal roads.
+Conduct Austroads research on the barriers to High Productivity Freight Vehicle (HPFV) Access on municipal roads.
+Obtain PBS Design Approvals across Australia’s HPFV fleet and secure road access for HPFV operators, including interstate connections.